Ian's Secure Shoelace Knot

 At the same time, begin to wrap the left (blue) loop around the back.
 You will end up with the ends of both loops on opposite sides of the “hole” in the middle.

 Feed both ends of the loops through the hole in the middle.
-The right (yellow) loop goes out the back and the left (blue) loop comes out the front.
+The left (blue) loop comes out the front and the right (yellow) loop goes out the back.

-NOTE: If your finished knot looks uneven or twisted, it may easily be "worked" into a neat result as follows: Pull on the loose ends slightly as though untying the laces; this will bring the outer wraps of the knot together.
-Then, pull on the loops once again to re-tighten the knot; this will neaten up the inner parts.
+NOTE: If your finished knot looks uneven or twisted, it may easily be “worked” into a neat result as follows: Pull on the loose ends slightly as though untying the laces.
+This will bring the outer wraps of the knot together.
+Then, pull on the loops once again to re-tighten the knot, which will neaten up the inner parts.